citp/privacy-policy-historical/n/ns/nsv/nsvrc.org.md

-> *The following text is extracted and transformed from the nsvrc.org privacy policy that was archived on 2017-09-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170906002139id_/https%3A//www.nsvrc.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nsvrc.org privacy policy that was archived on 2018-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180627163026id_/https%3A//www.nsvrc.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | National Sexual Violence Resource Center (NSVRC)

-This privacy notice discloses the privacy practices of the National Sexual Violence Resource Center and our website, http://www.nsvrc.org.
-This privacy notice applies solely to information collected by this website, except where stated otherwise.
+This privacy notice discloses the privacy practices of the National Sexual Violence Resource Center and our [website](https://web.archive.org/), as well as other websites we own and manage.
+This privacy notice applies solely to information collected by these websites, except where stated otherwise.

 **Who owns the information we collect?**

-We are the sole owners of the information collected on this site.
+We are the sole owners of the information collected on this website.
 We only have access to or collect information that you voluntarily give us by visiting the website, by email, or other direct contact from you.
 We will not sell (transfer ownership), rent, or trade this information.

 **What personal information do we collect from the people that visit our website?**

-When registering on our site, as appropriate, you may be asked to enter your name, email address, and other information we use to understand our audience or requested by our funders.
+When registering on our website, as appropriate, you may be asked to enter your name, email address, and other information we use to understand our audience or requested by our funders.

 **When do we collect information?**

-We collect information from you when you register on our site, subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.
+We collect information from you when you register on our website, subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.
 We also use Google Analytics to gather information about interactions with our website and produce aggregate reports about our visitors.

 **How do we use your information?**

 We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or other communication, visit the website, or use other site features in the following ways:

-•       To improve our website.
+  * To improve our website.

-•       To send periodic emails to you.
+  * To send periodic emails to you.

-•       To follow up with you after correspondence (email or phone inquiries).
+  * To follow up with you after correspondence (email or phone inquiries).

-•       To provide you with information or services described in a form you respond to.
+  * To provide you with information or services described in a form you respond to.

-•       To report on website traffic and activities to our current or future funders.
+  * To report on website traffic and activities to our current or future funders.

 **How do we protect your information?**

-Our website is hosted by [Pantheon](https://pantheon.io/), a company based in San Francisco, California, that employs a number of [security measures](https://pantheon.io/security) to protect the integrity of its web servers from intrusion.
+Our primary website is hosted by [Pantheon](https://pantheon.io/), a company based in San Francisco, California, that employs a number of [security measures](https://pantheon.io/security) to protect the integrity of its web servers from intrusion.
+Portions of our website may also direct visitors to pages hosted by other companies, including [Blackbaud, Inc.](https://www.blackbaud.com/), and [ClassroomRevolution, LLC](http://classroomrevolution.com/).
+The privacy policies of these companies can be found on their websites.

 **Do we use 'cookies'?**

 Yes.
-Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
+Cookies are small files that a site or its service provider transfers to your computer's hard drive through your web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
 For instance, we use cookies to remember that you have logged into our website.
 We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since each browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.